phalcon/documentation/docs/application-micro.md

 ```

 #### Lazy Loading
-In order to increase performance, you might consider implementing lazy loading for your controllers (handlers).
-The controller will be loaded only if the relevant route is matched.

-Lazy loading can be easily achieved when setting your handler in your [Phalcon\Mvc\Micro\Collection][mvc-micro-collection] using the second parameter, or by using the `setLazy` method.
+To enhance performance, consider implementing lazy loading for your controllers (handlers).
+Lazy loading ensures that the controller is loaded only when the relevant route is matched.
+Achieve lazy loading by setting your handler in your [Phalcon\Mvc\Micro\Collection][mvc-micro-collection] using the second parameter or by utilizing the `setLazy` method.

 ```php
 <?php